 There are countless studies that conclude that the practice of chess has a direct influence in the development of many parameters of intelligence, including of course the emotional intelligence, and contributes very efficiently to multiple cognitive abilities development.

-Indeed, we have always known that chess contributes to improving attention, concentration, memory, calculation, spatial vision or evaluating scenarios for decision making.
+We have always known that chess contributes to improving attention, concentration, memory, calculation, spatial vision or evaluating scenarios for decision making.

-Further, it has also been proven that playing chess directly impacts creativity, inventiveness, or imagination.
+It has also been proven that playing chess directly impacts creativity, inventiveness, or imagination.